santy81855/AutoGRID/README.md

 - autoGRID.exe (make sure you have the one for your operating system)
 - All attendance reports

 # Step 6.
-Run the script
+Run the program

 - This is as easy as clicking on the autoGRID.exe file in your folder.
 - Answer each of the questions as mentioned above and in the video.